Informatievlaanderen/GIPOD-public-api/README.md

 ## Timeline

-In 2020 the new public API will become available on a beta and staging environment, and rolled out into production shortly after.
+In 2021 the new public API will become available on a beta and staging environment, and rolled out into production shortly after.

-On january 21 2021 the current public api (https://api.gipod.vlaanderen.be/) will no longer be available or maintained.
+The current public api (https://api.gipod.vlaanderen.be/) will be available during a transition period.
+Data from the new GIPOD will automatically flow to the existing current public API.

 ## Support